emilyallerdings/CustomCharmAPI/README.md

 It demonstrates:

 - Loading an asset bundle (`cirno`)
-- Assigning a sound (`cirnosound`)
+- Assigning a sound (`cirnosound`) and prefab (`cirno`)
-- Adding a buff that increases slot machine sevens from 7 to 9
+- Adding a buff that increases slot machine sevens base value from 7 to 9
 - Implementing `onEquip` and `onUnequip` behavior
-- Applying Harmony patches
+- Applying Harmony patches to modify game logic (For making sevens base value 9)

----

-## 📜 License

-This project is licensed under the [MIT License](./LICENSE).

 ---

 ## 🛠️ Contributing